gregoorr/OMEN-by-HP-15-dc000xxx-Open-Core-0.6.3-Big-Sur/README.md

 Works with Big Sur 11.2.3/11.4

-Remember to change the platform info
+Remember to change the PlatformInfo in OpenCore

 <b>Use at your own risk</b>